vaniapril/genuis/README.md

   ```
 - `interface` \
   A lightweight version where all fields are turned into getters and determined through interface inheritance.
-  > [!NOTE]
-  > It is recommended to use when the features of ThemeExtension are not needed and only the structure of theme classes is required.
-You can integrate this `UI` class into a custom theme holder.

   ```dart
   abstract class Example {
     ElementType get element1;